anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 Blame the Second Law of Thermodynamics.
 Entropy increases, we get older, and we die.
 ![I blame entropy - New Yorker Cartoon](./entropy_new_yorker_cartoon.jpg "Mark Thompson, New Yorker Magazine") This perception of entropy, prevalent in popular culture, presents it as the driving force for decay and disorder.
 But this cannot be the whole story.
 The incredible abundance of life on our planet would not have been possible without the self-organization of complex systems.
-The story of entropy and life is [much more complicated](https://www.quantamagazine.org/a-new-thermodynamics-theory-of-the-origin-of-life-20140122) than the boy in the above cartoon implies.
+The story of [entropy and life](https://en.wikipedia.org/wiki/Entropy_and_life) is more complicated than the boy in the above cartoon implies.
 To understand these larger questions about Life, the Universe, and Everything, we need to first clarify what entropy is.

 This post is about a variant of entropy---called cross-entropy---that I wrote in my previous post on [machine learning](../../2022/learning-machine-learning/).
 In that post, I presented cross-entropy as a measure of [the difference between two probability distributions](http://localhost:1313/post/2022/learning-machine-learning/#fn:3).
 Most explanations of the concept, including its [Wikipedia entry](https://en.wikipedia.org/wiki/Cross_entropy), mainly focus on its relevance in information theory, not physics.